Professor Stuart Dunn

-Stuart Dunn is Senior Lecturer in Digital Humanities at King's.
-He started out as an archaeologist, with interests in the history of cartography, digital approaches to landscape studies, and spatial humanities.
+Stuart Dunn is Professor of Spatial Humanities at King's.
+He has interests in the history of cartography, digital approaches to landscape studies, and spatial humanities.
+Between 2019 and 2023 he served as Head of the Department of Digital Humanities.
+He is on sabbatical leave for the academic year 2023/24.

 Research Interests and PhD Supervision